 How your Council Tax is spent

-Council tax makes up nearly 80% of the new council’s external income.
+Council Tax makes up nearly 80% of our external income.
 We no longer receive any general funding from central government.

 Our costs continue to rise due to inflation and we have an increasing demand for services to protect, support and care for our vulnerable adults and children.
-We are more dependent than ever on the income we receive from council tax to deliver the services our residents rely on each day.
+We're more dependent than ever on the income we receive from Council Tax to deliver the services our residents rely on each day.

 How the new council is funded

 |New Homes Bonus||2%|

 When you pay your Council Tax, this money is shared with other local service providers .